-RUSS 2475 - Independent Study in Russian

 (1-4CR) (Max.
-4 credits) Students will meet

-with the instructor to discuss independently

-assigned reading and reports from sources of

-special interest to the student(s) and pertaining

-to Russian culture and/or current events which

-are selected in consultation with the Russian

-instructor of record.
-Coursework will be done in

-Russian.
-Some oral/aural work will be required

-and grammatical topics may be revisited and

-expanded upon.
+4 credits) Students will meet with the instructor to discuss independently assigned reading and reports from sources of special interest to the student(s) and pertaining to Russian culture and/or current events which are selected in consultation with the Russian instructor of record.
+Coursework will be done in Russian.
+Some oral/aural work will be required and grammatical topics may be revisited and expanded upon.

-Prerequisites: Successful completion of RUSS
+Prerequisites: Successful completion of

-Prerequisites: Successful completion of RUSS 1020 or permission of the instructor.
+RUSS 1020 or permission of the instructor.